OP-DSL/OPS/doc/opsapi.md

 * OPS_CHECKPOINT_INITPHASE - indicates that there are a number of parallel loops at the very beginning of the simulations which should be excluded from any checkpoint; mainly because they initialise datasets that do not change during the main body of the execution.
 During restore mode these loops are executed as usual.
 An example would be the computation of the mesh geometry, which can be excluded from the checkpoint if it is re-computed when recovering and restoring a checkpoint.
 The API call *void ops_checkpointing_initphase_done()* indicates the end of this initial phase.

-* OPS_CHECKPOINT_MANUAL_DATLIST - Indicates that the user manually controls the location of the checkpoint, and explicitly specifies the list of \texttt{ops_dat}s to be saved.
+* OPS_CHECKPOINT_MANUAL_DATLIST - Indicates that the user manually controls the location of the checkpoint, and explicitly specifies the list of *ops_dat*s to be saved.

 * OPS_CHECKPOINT_FASTFW - Indicates that the user manually controls the location of the checkpoint, and it also enables fast-forwarding, by skipping the execution of the application (even though none of the parallel loops would actually execute, there may be significant work outside of those) up to the checkpoint